 However, while swimming with whales in Tonga was a dream experience for me, the cost and distance didn’t quite allow it to be one of those impulse trips I’m so quick to book.
-A trip to swimming with humpback whales in Tonga would take a lot of saving, planning, and time.
-But, luck was on my side when one another of my favourite travel buddies, Chantae from Chantae Was Here (my motorbike crash buddy) discovered she would be moving to Fiji for two years with her partner.
-When she shared that news with me, nearly a year ago, we made a plan.
+A trip to go swimming with humpback whales in Tonga would take a lot of saving, planning, and time.
+But, luck was on my side when one another of my favourite travel buddies, Chantae from Chantae Was Here (my motorbike crash buddy) discovered she would be moving to Fiji for a few years with her partner.
+When she shared that news with me, we made a plan.
 In the Fall of 2018, I would come to Fiji to visit and then two of us would go to Tonga to go swimming with whales.

 It took nearly a year of planning and saving.
 We had to work around both of our schedules as well as keep Tonga whale season into consideration.
 More than anything else, I had to save.
 Flights alone cost a small fortune to that part of the world and the whale swims in Tonga aren’t cheap either.
 So, I slowed down on travel and concentrated on saving.
 It was a bit tough sometimes, especially with my itchy feet, but I knew, in the end, it would be worth it.
 It absolutely was.
 Swimming with humpback whales was everything I dreamed it would be and more and is easily one of the best travel experiences I have ever had.